On subshift presentations: Subshifts with property (A) to which -graph semigroups are associated

 We write a condition (DP0) on a subshift $X\subset \Sigma ^{\Bbb Z}$, that is invariant under topological conjugacy \cite {Kr2}:

 $\bold{(DP0)}$ $P(A(X))$ is dense in X.

-The order structure $({\frak P}(X) , \approx )$ being invariantly associated to $X$, the following conditions (DP1) and (DP2) are invariant under topological conjugacy.
-Condition (DP1) is the translation of Conditon (AP1) and Condition (DP2) is the translation of Conditon (AP2):
+The following conditions (DP1) and (DP2) on a subshift $X\subset \Sigma ^{\Bbb Z}$ are invariant under topological conjugacy.
+Condition (DP1) is the translation of Conditon (AP1) and Condition (DP2-) is the translation of Conditon (AP2-):

 $\bold{(DP1)}$ ${\frak P} (X)$ is a finite set.